italopessoa/Neo4j.Map.Extension/README.md

     }
 }
 ```
-``UUID`` is a default property inherted from ``Neo4jNode`` class.
-UUID is a value generate by to guarantee that all your nodes have one unique identity value.
+``UUID`` is a default property inherited from the ``Neo4jNode`` class.
+UUID is a value generated to guarantee that all your nodes have one unique identity value.
 You can read more about it on [neo4j-uuid](https://github.com/graphaware/neo4j-uuid)

 #### Map() - Binding node values to properties